-It is possible to grow rice at home, but you need to be realistic in your expectations—you won’t be able to harvest enough rice for more than a meal or two even if things go well.
-Growing a significant crop of rice requires a lot of space, water, and a long, warm growing season of 160 to 180 days.
+It is possible to grow rice at home, but you need to be realistic in your expectations.
+You won’t be able to harvest enough rice for more than a meal or two even if things go well.
+Growing a significant crop of rice requires a lot of space, water, and a long, warm growing season.
 In most areas, this means starting the rice indoors under grow lights.

 Growing rice in your backyard or on your porch is a fun project with kids to show them what’s involved in getting a bowl of rice on the dinner table.
 After growing rice yourself, you’ll better understand the Chinese proverb, “Every grain of rice in your bowl is won by the sweat of the farmer’s brow.”

 |Botanical Name||Oryza sativa|